yk1932/Intro-to-Interactive-Media/0. Reading Responses/README.md

     Access the original link to the reading [here](https://intro.nyuadim.com/wp-content/uploads/2015/08/Design_meets_disability.pdf)

 3. **Meaning of Computing (11.18.19)** <br>
     Write (in your Github repository) at least three paragraphs about what computing means to you at this point.
-Reflect on       the conversations we’ve had in class, and look critically at your relationship with computing.<br><br>
+Reflect on       the conversations we’ve had in class, and look critically at your relationship with computing.<br>

 4. **Computer Vision for Artists (11.25.19)** <br>
-    Read Golan Levin’s notes on computer vision for artists and write a response in your repository <br><br>
+    Read Golan Levin’s notes on computer vision for artists and write a response in your repository.
+Access link [here](http://www.flong.com/texts/essays/essay_cvad/)  <br>